-The intent of the Prior Authorization (PA) program for Amitiza (lubiprostone), Linzess (linaclotide), and Trulance (plecanatide) is to ensure appropriate selection of patients for treatment according to product labeling and/or clinical studies and/or guidelines.
-The PA defines appropriate use as use in patients with a Food and Drug Administration (FDA) approved indication of chronic idiopathic constipation (in adults), irritable bowel syndrome with constipation (Amitiza and Linzess only), or opioid-induced constipation in adults with chronic non-cancer pain (Amitiza only).
+The intent of the Constipation Agents Prior Authorization (PA) program is to ensure appropriate selection of patients for treatment according to product labeling and/or clinical studies and/or guidelines.
+The PA defines appropriate use as use in patients with a Food and Drug Administration (FDA) approved indication of chronic idiopathic constipation (in adults), irritable bowel syndrome with constipation, or opioid-induced constipation in adults with chronic non-cancer pain, including patients with chronic pain related to prior cancer or its treatment (Amitiza only).
 The PA criteria require that the patient has had symptoms of chronic idiopathic constipation or irritable bowel syndrome with constipation ≥ 3 months.
-The PA criteria also require that patients have tried at least two standard laxative therapy classes for constipation, including osmotic laxatives (polyethylene glycol, lactulose, magnesium hydroxide-based including milk of magnesia), fiber or bulking agents (psyllium, bran, methylcellulose), stool softeners (docusate), or over-the-counter stimulant laxatives containing senna or bisacodyl.
+The PA criteria also require that patients have tried and had an inadequate response to at least two standard laxative therapy classes for constipation, including osmotic laxatives (polyethylene glycol, lactulose, magnesium hydroxide-based including milk of magnesia), fiber or bulking agents (psyllium, bran, methylcellulose), stool softeners (docusate), or overthe-counter stimulant laxatives containing senna or bisacodyl.
 Criteria do not allow coverage in patients who have FDA labeled contraindication(s) to the requested product.
 Requests will be reviewed when patient-specific documentation has been provided.